SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <p>If the pilot proves successful, the model will be expanded to other sites.
 If challenges arise that cannot be mitigated, scaling will be reconsidered.</p>

-<p>The Very Fast Minor Injuries Unit (VFM) represents a proactive step toward enhancing patient care for minor injuries.
+<p>The Express Treatment Centre represents a proactive step toward enhancing patient care for minor injuries.
 By focusing on efficiency,
 clarity, and quality, this initiative has the potential to redefine how MIUs operate, providing faster and more reliable care during high-demand periods.
-Starting small allows for experimentation and ensures that the model is robust before scaling to broader implementation.</p>
+Starting small allows for evaluation and development of the approach, ensuring that the model is robust before scaling to broader implementation.</p>

 ### HERO: Health Emergency Response Operations